 1963: The recording sessions that would eventually produce “The Barbra Streisand Album” next month came to an end today.

 1965: Sheldon Cohen began serving as Commissioner of Internal Revenue.

-1966(4th of Shevat, 5726): Dr. Saul Adler, the expert on parasites who translated Darwin’s The Origin of Species into Hebrew, passed away today in Jerusalem.
+1966(4th of Shevat, 5726): Seventy-seven year old Dr. Saul Adler, the expert on parasites who translated Darwin’s The Origin of Species into Hebrew, passed away today in Jerusalem.

 1971: Idi Amin led a coup deposing Milton Obote and became Uganda's president.
 In his younger days, Amin was favorably disposed towards the Israelis who trained him as a paratrooper.
 However, in 1976, he would prove himself to be a strong supporter of the PLO as he gave refuge to the terrorists who landed their high jacked aircraft at Entebbe.